Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Experimental configuration and device fabrication

-The 6 quintuple layers of Cr$_{0.12}$(Bi$_{0.26}$Sb$_{0.62}$)$_2$Te$_3$ thin films were grown using ultrahigh vacuum molecular beam epitaxy.
-Epi-ready semi-insulating ($\rho > 10^6 \ \Omega$ cm) GaAs (111) B substrates were pre-annealed in the chamber at up to $600 \ ^\circ \rm{C}$ under Te-rich environment.
+Topological insulators are materials with an insulating bulk and topologically protected conducting surface or edge states arising from strong spin–orbit coupling and a nontrivial electronic band topology \cite{Qu2010, PhysRevLett.121.037001, PhysRevLett.109.246602}.
+Magnetic topological insulators are topological insulators in which magnetic order breaks time-reversal symmetry, leading to gapped surface states and enabling exotic phenomena such as the QAH effect.
+The 6 quintuple layers of magnetic topological insulator Cr$_{0.12}$(Bi$_{0.26}$Sb$_{0.62}$)$_2$Te$_3$ thin films were grown using ultrahigh vacuum molecular beam epitaxy.
+Epi-ready semi-insulating ($\rho > 10^6\,\Omega\,\mathrm{cm}$) GaAs (111) B substrates were pre-annealed in the chamber at up to $600 \ ^\circ \rm{C}$ under Te-rich environment.
 During the co-evaporated growth, high-purity Bi ($99.9999\%$), Te ($99.9999\%$), Cr ($99.99\%$) were evaporated from Knudsen effusion cells while Sb ($99.999\%$) was evaporated from a cracker cell.
 Upon material growth, the circulator devices were fabricated via standard photolithography.
 The mesa disk was first patterned by photolithography and then etched by CF$_4$/Ar using reactive ion etching.
-The coplanar waveguides and ground planes were patterned by photolithography, and $10$ nm of Ti and $100$ nm of Au were deposited using electron beam deposition, followed by a liftoff process.
+The coplanar waveguides and ground planes were patterned by photolithography, and $10\,\mathrm{nm}$ of Ti and $100\,\mathrm{nm}$ of Au were deposited using electron beam deposition, followed by a liftoff process.
+The Hall characterization of the same batch of magnetic topological insulator wafer can be found in reference \cite{PhysRevLett.128.217704}.
+All measurements presented in this work were performed under an external magnetic field of approximately 40 mT, generated by attaching a permanent magnet plate underneath the QAH mesa.